rolspace/blazor-football-scoreboard/README.md

 ### Database configuration

-The Compose file expects a *db.env* file at the root of the repository, with the secrets required to run the database.
+The Compose file expects a file with the name *.env.db* at the root of the repository, with the secrets required to run the database.
 These values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/):

 - MYSQL_ROOT_PASSWORD
 - MYSQL_USER